3. EU budget and UK contribution

 As the Attorney-General stated in Parliament on 15 January 2019, the UK had an international legal obligation to pay what it owed to the EU.
 Indeed, the Withdrawal Agreement (which covers the financial settlement) is legally binding.

-The UK and the EU agreed to avoid a lump-sum settlement by developing a system to calculate payments in years to come when specific liabilities fall due.
-This means that the final figure for the so-called “Brexit bill” will not be known until the final liabilities fall due in 2064.
+The UK and the EU agreed to a system to pay in instalments as specific liabilities fall due.
+This means that the final figure for the so-called “Brexit bill” will not be known until the final liabilities fall due in 2065.

 Calculation

-The main liability (see Table 3.3) is the UK’s share of unpaid spending commitments in the 2014-20 financial plan at the end of the transition period (31 December 2020).
-To this will be added other obligations such as pensions and about contingent liabilities in relation to decisions taken while the UK was a member, such as guarantees in relation to outstanding loans from the European Investment Bank.
-HM Treasury, the OBR and the European Commission all believe that that these liabilities are likely to prove minimal.
+The Treasury’s latest estimate is summarised in Table 3.3.
+The main component is the UK’s share of unpaid spending commitments in the 2014-20 financial plan at the end of the transition period (31 December 2020).
+In addition, there are other obligations such as pensions and contingent liabilities related to decisions taken while the UK was a member, such as guarantees for outstanding loans from the European Investment Bank (‘EIB’).

-In March 2021, the OBR estimated that the net cost of the settlement was around £34 billion (see below).
-In 2018 the government had estimated that the net financial settlement would be £35 billion – £39 billion as at 29 March 2019.
+• In 2018, the government had estimated that the net financial settlement would be £35 billion – £39 billion.

-The National Audit Office (NAO) has warned that the outcome is uncertain and the settlement could easily be higher.
+The National Audit Office (NAO) had warned that the outcome was uncertain and the settlement could be higher.

 Sources: